itsKarad/Blockchain/README.md

 Transactions contain digital signatures, so that tampered transactions can be detected.
 Transactions are signed using private key and verified using public key of a wallet.

-Authenticity of the blockchain can be verified using Proof of Work mechanism, where a brute force problem is solved by a node.
-This problem is hard to solve, but easy to verify.
-The miner who solves this problem gets a reward of 200 units.
+New blocks are mined or added to the blockchain when a connected node solves a hard computational problem.
+I have used proof of work as a consensus algorithm.
+When a node solves this PoW problem, it receives an incentive reward of 200 units.

+This computational problem is difficult to solve, but very easy to verify.
+Hence, it's really to verify authenticity of the chain at each time.

 ## Basic Features